-Times like these its best to have a folding paddle.
+In times like these, it’s best to have a folding paddle (Amazon Link Ad).

 You need to tow the watercraft back to land.
-If you don’t have another jet ski or boat then you’ll need to something like SeaTow.
+If you don’t have another jet ski or boat, then you’ll need something like SeaTow.

 Usually, the membership fee is less than paying them whatever they charge to get towed in, so get the membership.
-If not then just write their phone number down incase you need them to tow you in.
-Sometimes they even offer help to there members who do have a sunken vessel and make it less painful.
+If not, then just write their phone number down in case you need them to tow you in.
+Sometimes they even offer help to their members who do have a sunken vessel and make it less painful.

 What To Expect?

-So you got your jet ski to land and now have it at a good dealership or repair place.
-So what can you expect to happen?
+You got your jet ski to land and now have it at a good dealership or repair place, what can you expect to happen?

-If you took my advice and never started the engine and it’s not salt water then everything should be fine.
-So relax.
+If you take my advice and never started the engine, and it’s not saltwater, then everything should be fine.

-If you did start the engine, then hope nothing got damage.
+If you did start the engine, then hope nothing got damaged.

-So now it’s up to the repair place to go to work, and I’m sure they seen this happen before so relax now.
+Now it’s up to the repair place to go to work, and I’m sure they have seen this happen before, so relax now.

-Water and oil don’t mix, so you got to get the water out of the engine.
-This is not easy.
+Water and oil don’t mix, you got to get the water out of the engine; this is not easy.
 There is no special device that can separate the oil from the water.
 So what they do is remove the spark plugs and the air intake manifold and many other parts that might hold water and get that out.
 Then they do an oil change to get the oil and water mix out.

 The bad news is that it can be costly.
-There is a lot of places for water to hide in the engine and it needs to get out.
-So they’ll probably do quite a bit of oil changes to make sure the engine is clear of water in the oil.
+There are plenty of places for water to hide in the engine, and it needs to get out.
+They’ll probably do quite a bit of oil changes to make sure the engine is clear of the water in the oil.

-They’ll also need to check the electrical system to make sure they’re fine and did not get affected by water.
-Water and electricity don’t mix.
-Its also best to get the battery replaced even if it seems fine.
-You can find good batteries at your local dealership, ask what size you need from your local dealer to make sure you get the correct one.
+They’ll also need to check the electrical system to make sure it’s fine and did not get affected by water.
+It’s also best to get the battery replaced, even if it seems fine.

-If you take in lake water and don’t do any damage then the watercraft should be fine.
+If you take in lake water and don’t do any damage, then the watercraft will be fine.